schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

-With this scheme, the 64 required decision gates and supporting logic (inversion of game state, `OR`-ing of all play outputs for a specific cell) can be implemented using 1074 transistors, yielding a fully combinational tic tac toe perfect play engine.
+With this scheme, the 64 required decision gates and supporting logic (inversion of game state, `OR`-ing of all play outputs for a specific cell) can be implemented using 1074 transistors, yielding a fully combinational Tic-Tac-Toe perfect play engine.

 ## Full Engine Test